tiantiangao7/kalm/README.md

 # Installation
 1. BabelNet 3.7 indices.
 User must request access from http://babelnet.org/download.
 The license of BabelNet 3.7 indices applies.
+2. BabelNet 3.7.1 API (The installation guide comes with the package).
-2. XSB Prolog Version 3.7 (http://xsb.sourceforge.net/).
+3. XSB Prolog Version 3.7 (http://xsb.sourceforge.net/).
 The license of XSB Prolog is GNU Library or Lesser General Public License version 2.0 (LGPLv2).

 # Configuration
 1. Add the installation path to XSB Prolog to runxsb.sh.